-At first, New Zealand’s Parliament relied on newspapers to report its debates, but the reports were usually biased.
+New Zealand’s Parliament initially relied on newspapers to cover its debates, but the reports were usually biased.
 In the 1850s, newspapers openly supported particular politicians, who sometimes supplied their own notes for the news reports.
 Other politicians accused them of distorting the record.

 In 1867, Parliament solved this problem by setting up an independent service for recording debates — Hansard.